-- Direct pressure: Your child may have a bandage or cast that is too tight.
+- Direct pressure, such as from a bandage or cast that is too tight

-- Injury: Any injury that causes swelling or bleeding can lead to compartment syndrome.
-This includes broken bones, burns, wounds, allergic reactions, or insect or snake bites.
+- An injury that causes swelling or bleeding, such as broken bones, burns, allergic reactions, or insect bites

-- Surgery: Your child may have had surgery where his leg was placed above the level of his heart for a long period of time.
+- Surgery that caused your child's leg to be placed above the level of his or her heart for a long period of time

 What are the signs and symptoms of compartment syndrome?

-- Pain that usually increases when your child stretches or bends an area
+- Pain that increases when your child rests the area or stretches or bends the area

 - Swelling, tightness, or hardness of the skin in the area that was injured